49 Beard Styles And Facial Hair Types – Definitive Guide For Men

 8. Chin Puff

 The original look: Facial hair that extends downwards past the chin and starts at the lower lip area.
 The Chin Puff features an elongated shape that’s significantly more extravagant than the Soul Patch.
+Now, while the Soul Patch effortlessly blends into just about any male face type, the Chin Puff doesn’t hold the same truth.

 In reality, its best suited for gentlemen with wide or round faces.
 If you’re wondering why an oblong face wouldn’t be a good fit, it’s because the style draws more attention to overly lengthier looking face.